abdulrahmanalaa123/Extra_ITI/Redhat/Readme.md

 ## special permissions
 - there are three setuid and setgid and sticky bit

-- the set uid permission sets the uid of the only user that has execute permissions and is given by `rwsr-xr-x` adding the s instead of the execute option on the user permission octet and if set on directories is ignored
+- set user id if put on the file and that file is runnable and you have execute privelage in your group or other when ran your user privilages when running the script would be the same as the owner specifying a script with root as its owner then if the script is ran then the user id would be root.

+- permissions of setuid and setgid are specified are S capital and s depedning if the owner or group permission had execute permissions in the beginning

-- the set gid sets the files and dirs created inside the dir to be owned by the owner group of the directory no matter which group member created the file and yet the non group member who created the dir  can still access the created file or dir
+- if set gid is assigned then the file group permission while running it is the same as the group permissions assigned to it and for directories any file or directory created inside the directory take sthe owner group would be the owner group of said files no matter who created them

 - the sticky bit works on programs different than directories where on programs it enables keeping the program loaded on the ram while on directories it disables users in the same group accessing the directory to delete each other's files

 ## ACLs